Fluffy Vanilla Buttercream Frosting (American Buttercream)

 American Buttercream Frosting - thumbnail 24

-This perfectly smooth and easy to make American Buttercream frosting is a great all round option for frosting cakes and cupcakes!
+This perfectly smooth and easy to make American Vanilla Buttercream Frosting is a great all round option for frosting cakes and cupcakes!

 Serves 1 batch